Honey-Bee-Roundup-Capstone/Final/README.md

 ## <a name="explore"></a>Data Exploration:
 [[Back to top](#top)]
-- Python files used for exploration:
+- Python files used for acquisition and exploration:
     - wrangle.py
     - explore.py
-    - modeling.py

 ### Takeaways from exploration: